Tony363/DocAutomate/README.md

 - Delegation is **on by default**.
 If Claude APIs are reachable, all heavy processing routes through agents and multi-model consensus.
 - Local fallbacks require `CLAUDE_ENABLE_LOCAL_FALLBACKS=true`.
 When enabled, PyPDF2 (PDF) or docx2pdf (DOCX) activate only if Claude delegation fails; API responses surface this through `delegation_status` and `delegation_details`.
 - When fallbacks are disabled (default), failures bubble up with explicit errors so operators know delegation did not run.
+- If no Claude API credentials are configured, the CLI returns clearly marked simulated responses; use them for local development only and wire real credentials before production runs.

 ### Security & Configuration
 - Protect endpoints with `DOC_AUTOMATE_API_KEY`; include `X-API-Key` header on every request once set.